EKGF/ekg-method/docs/index.md

 - navigation
 - toc
 ---
-# Use Case Tree Method
+# Use Case Tree Method for Composable Businesses

 Your enterprise embarked upon a strategic innovative journey towards establishing a full scale Enterprise Knowledge Graph (EKG) in order